Skip to content

 Models

-• Benchmark floor: historical quantile, rolling quantile, volatility-scaled quantile, GARCH/GJR-GARCH, and GJR-GARCH-EVT.
+• Baseline benchmarks: historical quantile, rolling quantile, volatility-scaled quantile, GARCH/GJR-GARCH, and GJR-GARCH-EVT.

-• Advanced econometric benchmarks: CAViaR, CARE/expectile models, GAS models, Taylor-style asymmetric-Laplace VaR-ES specifications, and joint VaR-ES estimation through Fissler-Ziegel scoring where convergence and validity checks are satisfied.
+• Advanced econometric benchmarks: CAViaR, CARE/expectile models, and GAS models where convergence and validity checks are satisfied.

 • ML tail models: flexible, tree-based direct quantile estimation via gradient boosting (LightGBM), LightGBM location-scale models, and LightGBM standardized-loss POT-GPD.